fossasia/knitting.fossasia.org/README.md

 Open Source Knitting
 =================

 On this page you find an overview of [FOSSASIA][fossasia] Open Source Knitting Projects and you start to [get involved][how-to-contribute].
-You can also can get in touch with us and check out other [projects][related-work] working on Open Source knitting.
+You can also can get in touch with us and check out other [projects][other-projects] working on Open Source knitting.

 - [Knitting Projects][project-list]
   - [kniteditor][kniteditor]